Chanté Moore discography

-She released her fourth studio album, Exposed, on November 14, 2000 through MCA Records.
+The singer released her fourth studio album, Exposed, on November 14, 2000.
 The album peaked at number 50 on the Billboard 200 and number 10 on the Top R&B/Hip-Hop Albums chart.
-"Straight Up" (2000) was released as the album's lead single.
-The song charted at number 83 on the US Billboard Hot 100, number 22 on the Hot R&B/Hip-Hop Songs chart in the United States and number 11 on the UK Singles Chart in the United Kingdom.
-The second single "Bitter" (2001) charted at number 55 on the Hot R&B/Hip-Hop Songs chart.
-The third single "Take Care of Me" failed to chart.
-On February 11, 2003, Moore released her first collaborative album Things That Lovers Do was released with her former husband and fellow R&B singer Kenny Lattimore, through Arista Records.
+It was preceded by lead single "Straight Up" which reached number 22 on the Hot R&B/Hip-Hop Songs chart in the United States and number 11 on the UK Singles Chart.
+Second single "Bitter" charted at number 55 on the Hot R&B/Hip-Hop Songs chart, though third single "Take Care of Me" failed to chart.
+In February 2003, Moore released her first collaborative album Things That Lovers Do was released with her then-husband and fellow R&B singer Kenny Lattimore, through Arista Records.
 The album peaked at number 31 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums chart.
-There were two singles released from the album "Loveable (From Your Head to Your Toes)" and "You Don't Have to Cry" which peaked at number 19 and 30 on the Adult R&B Songs chart respectively.
-On October 10, 2006, Moore and Lattimore released their second collaborative album Uncovered/Covered through LaFace Records and Verity Records.
-The album peaked at number 95 on the Billboard 200, number 10 on the Top R&B/Hip-Hop Albums chart and number 2 on the Top Gospel Albums Chart.
-Three singles were released from the album; "Tonight (2-Step)" and "Figure It Out", which both peaked within the US Adult R&B top 40 and "Make Me Like The Moon".
+Two singles were released from the album, including "Loveable (From Your Head to Your Toes)" and "You Don't Have to Cry" which peaked at number 19 and 30 on the Adult R&B Songs chart respectively.
+A second collaborative album from Moore and Lattimore, Uncovered/Covered, was released through LaFace Records and Verity Records.
+It peaked at number 95 on the Billboard 200, number 10 on the Top R&B/Hip-Hop Albums chart and number 2 on the Top Gospel Albums chart.
+Three singles were released from the album, including "Tonight (2-Step)" and "Figure It Out", both of which peaked within the US Adult R&B top 40.